elenakhas/prosodic_segmentation/README.md

 # prosodic_segmentation
-A project for the class of Phonectics&Phonology, Master TAL(NLP), Lorrain University
+A project for the class of Phonectics&Phonology, Master TAL(NLP), Lorraine University

 Completed by Elena Khasanova and Siyana Pavlova